lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 ### TFT Firmware Hints

 - Sometimes, after a TFT firmware installation, the firmware can need a reset / recalibration in order to properly boot up, as reported on section [TFT Firmware Reset - Recalibration](#TFT-Firmware-Reset---Recalibration)
-- If the text
+- If the text:

     No printer attached!

   is displayed on top of the display it means you need to change the value for the **UART speed** setting.
 By default it is set to **250000**.
-Change it from `Menu->Settings->Machine->Parameter` menu, wait few seconds in order to check that with the selected UART speed the error message disappears.
+Change it from **Menu->Settings->Machine->Parameter** menu, wait few seconds in order to check that with the selected UART speed the error message disappears.
 Once the message disappears it means the TFT firmware is now connected to the printer and you can use it.

 ### TFT Firmware Rollback